 This section details the tasks that will be carried out during implementation.
 Each task shows the function, effort and dependencies.
 These tasks are shown in order they should be implemented for each product.
 At the end of each the description of additional configuration that will be carried out during the implementation phase is also given

-Project Milestones

-Milestone 1 and PAYMENT MILESTONE (40%)